 Make sure to have some handy-dandy baby wipes near by to wipe the paint off your child’s feet or your floor might end up looking like this!
 Field Trip Girl got up before I could catch her and decided to prance around my floor with her little green feet!
 Cute, but messy!

-So what type of holiday crafts do you plan to do with your little ones this season?
-Whatever you decide…just a tip!
-Don’t forget the mop!
+What type of holiday crafts do you like to do with your children?

 Happy Holiday Crafting!